manjulaperera/festival-data-api/README.md

 ## Notes

 - Dependancy injection is done in the 'FestivalDataApi\Startup.cs' file.
-- Error logging is configured for text file logging for simplicity.
+- Added middlewear for exception handling and error logging with Serilog sinks to file.
+Error logging is configured for text file logging for simplicity.